A CONVERSATION WITH TOM REDMAN :

 Data quality has been a continual challenge for almost every organization for many years.
 In this recap of a conversation with Dr. Thomas C. Redman, he offers a possible simple solution.

-AMS: Subscribers to Data Management University should study “Only 3% of Companies Data Meet Basic Quality Standards” published September 2017 by Tadhg Nagle, Tom Redman, and Dave Sammon in Harvard Business Review.
+Anne Marie Smith (AMS): Subscribers to Data Management University should study “Only 3% of Companies Data Meet Basic Quality Standards” published September 2017 by Tadhg Nagle, Tom Redman, and Dave Sammon in Harvard Business Review.
 I caught up with Tom, a long-time friend and colleague, to discuss several aspects of this article.

 AMS: Tom, can you describe the genesis of the “Friday Afternoon Method” (FAM) that is described in the article?
 Why should a team do it on a Friday, in the afternoon, and should it last two hours?